a0gueva/vue3-gql-msw-example/README.md

+# Vue 3 + GraphQL + MSW App

-# Mock GraphQL gateway responses in dev and test using MSW.
+Mock GraphQL gateway responses in dev and test using MSW.